rabbitmq/rabbitmq-website/site/install-debian.md

 ## <a id="supported-debian-distributions" class="anchor" href="#supported-debian-distributions">Supported Distributions</a>

-Below is a list Debian-based distributions supported by recent RabbitMQ releases:
+RabbitMQ is supported on several major Debian-based distributions that are still supported by their primary vendor or developer group.

+Note that Erlang 24 cannot be supported on older distributions because they ship with an older version of OpenSSL.

+Currently the list of supported RPM-based distributions includes

  * Ubuntu 18.04 through 21.04
  * Debian Buster (10), Bullseye (11), and Sid ("unstable")